ricpol/pygrister/doc/types.rst

 - ``GristApi.run_sql`` (special)
 - ``GritsApi.run_sql_with_args`` (special)

-To use converters with the two "sql" APIs, however, you will have to register them under the special ``sql`` key, as in
+To use converters with the two "sql" APIs, you will have to register them under the special ``sql`` key, as in

 ::